Excess mortality

 The COVID-19 pandemic in Spain caused significant excess mortality (expected rate in black, with confidence intervals in gray).
 Reporting lags lead to undercounting in the latest (rightmost) data.

 In epidemiology, the excess deaths or excess mortality is a measure of the increase in the number of deaths during a time period and/or in a certain group, as compared to the expected value or statistical trend during a reference period (typically of five years) or in a reference population.
 It may typically be measured in percentage points, or in number of deaths per time unit.

 A short period of excess mortality that is followed by a compensating period of mortality deficit (i.e., fewer deaths than expected, because those people have died at a younger age) is quite common, and is also known as "harvesting".
 Mortality deficit in a particular time period can be caused by deaths displaced to an earlier time (due to harvesting by an event in the past) or deaths displaced to a future time (due to lives being saved, also called "avoided mortality").

 Mortality displacement is the occurrence of deaths at an earlier time than they would have otherwise occurred, meaning the deaths are displaced from the future into the present, resulting in a changed life expectancy.

 As opposed to number of registered fatalities of a certain death cause, such as a specific virus, a temporary excess mortality, and the mortality displacement, are measures that reflect many combined causes.
 The dominant reason may be events such as heat waves, cold spells, epidemics and pandemics (especially influenza pandemics), famine or war, and allows for estimates of the mortality caused by those events combined with other indirect health effects.
-Excess mortality is also studied for certain groups of people, such as elder, men, unemployed, etcetera.
+Excess mortality may also be calculated for particular subgroups, such as by age, race, or gender.

 Cause

 Heat waves

 During heat waves, for instance, there are often additional deaths observed in the population, affecting especially older adults and those who are sick.
 After some periods with excess mortality, however, there has also been observed a decrease in overall mortality during the subsequent weeks.
 Such short-term forward shift in mortality rate is also referred to as harvesting effect.
 The subsequent, compensatory reduction in mortality suggests that the heat wave especially affected those whose health was already so compromised that they "would have died in the short-term anyway" due to other causes, meaning that not all the deaths caused by the heat wave could have been avoided by addressing the effects of heat waves.

+During the 2026 European heatwaves, the World Health Organization said that more than 1,300 excess deaths linked to high temperatures had been recorded across Europe in a week.